srinivasyadav18/xapian-gsoc-plan/README.md

 Summary :

-The following work is done on the classes which are beign rewrapped to provide more natural Go API.
+The following work is done on the classes which are being rewrapped to provide more natural Go API.

 * Provide usage of for-range construct for Iterators.